ElektraInitiative/libelektra/doc/decisions/high_level_api.md

   care about reentry, thread-safety,..
 - assumes that spec is installed correctly (fail in kdbhlOpen otherwise) and no lookup for non-specified keys is done
+- many projects do not care about some limitations (no binary, no meta-data) but prefer a straight-forward way to get/set config
+- When people hit limitations they fall back to ^KeySet^, ^Key^

 ## Considered Alternatives ##